qazs10015/React_Carousel/README.md

 # React Carousel

-This is Carousel demo, complete with useReducer hook
+This is Carousel demo, complete with useReducer hook an Tailwind CSS